 c.
 ORAL FINAL EXAMINATION

 i.
-The ORAL FINAL EXAMINATION FOR THE MASTER'S THESIS is scheduled two or more weeks after the thesis has been submitted to the Thesis Office and circulated to the student's POS Committee members.
-The purpose of this examination is to test the student's grasp of the subject matter, and as a defense of the thesis.
-The studen'ts Major Professor will announce the time and location of the thesis defense.
+The ORAL FINAL EXAMINATION FOR MASTER'S PROGRAM is scheduled two or more weeks after the thesis/creative component has been submitted to the Thesis Office and circulated to the student's POS Committee members.
+The purpose of this examination is to test the student's grasp of the subject matter, and as a defense of the thesis/creative component.
+The student's Major Professor will announce the time and location of the thesis/creative component defense.

 ii.
 The DEFENSE OF THE Ph.D.
 DISSERTATION is an oral examination conducted by the POS Committee.
 The examination is scheduled two or more weeks after the dissertation has been submitted to the Thesis Office and circulated to the student's POS Committee members.
 The student's Major Professor presides over the proceedings and ensures that the defense is concerned with the scientific merits of the dissertation.
 If the candidate fails, the POS Committee recommends appropriate action to the Department Chair.
 A second examination is provided as required by the Graduate College.